 Under normal circumstances, the Portfolio typically expects to meet redemptions with positive cash flows.
-When this is not an option, the Portfolio seeks to maintain its risk exposure by selling a cross section of the Portfolio's holdings to meet redemptions, while also factoring in transaction costs.
+When this is not an option, the Portfolio seeks to first meet redemptions from a cash or cash equivalent reserve.
+Alternatively, Vanguard may instruct the advisors to sell a cross section of the Portfolio's holdings to meet redemptions, while also factoring in transaction costs.
 Additionally, the Portfolio may work with the insurance companies through which contract owners participate in the Portfolio to implement redemptions in a manner that is least disruptive to the portfolio.